-Spam is one serious way you c>Problem: Spamour users.
+Spam is one serious way you can offend not just Google but also your users.
 Nobody likes it and any webmaster with even little common sense avoids it.
 However, some webmasters still go forth with it and aggressively engage in spamming along with other activities such as recycled content, cloaking, keyword insertion, and cloaking.

 Google sees spam as the biggest intrusion in reader experience and thus, sometimes, pleading guilty and correcting too doesn’t help.
 Penalty for spam can affect your website in two forms – partial and site-wide.
 The former affects selected spammed pages whereas the latter affects your whole website.

 Usually, depending on the degree of spam you have done, Google can consider your request for reconsideration.
 So, once you have fixed the mistakes and ensured compliance with Google webmaster guidelines, go for it.
 But if you are a repeated offender, maybe it is better to shut it down and start over.

 Hosting for free usually comes with a lot of ads such as this website has.

 Nothing in the world is free.
 So if your website is enjoying “free” web hosting from a service provider, chances are high that you will be soon come under the Google scanner for dubious reliability and advertisements, placed excessively and wrongly.

 If you are even only a little concerned with your website and take it further, avoid free web hosting.
 Google strictly sees such free web hosting services as a threat to the user experience and whatever threats user experience, comes under Google hammer.